-On February 26 and March 8, 2010, the Group made interest-free performance security deposits amounting to RMB40,000 to Weifang Hospital, for management services to be rendered to Weifang positron emission tomography/computed tomography ("PET-CT") center (RMB30,000) and Linear accelerators ("LAC") center (RMB10,000).
+On February 26 and March 8, 2010, the Group made interest-free performance security deposits amounting to RMB40,000 to Weifang Hospital, for management services to be rendered to Weifang PET-CT center (RMB30,000) and LAC center (RMB10,000).
 The deposit for PET-CT center is refundable in seven annual installments, at RMB3,000 each, starting 2013, with the remaining RMB9,000 to be repaid at the end of contract term subject to fulfillment of a profit guarantee under which Weifang hospital is entitled to an annual profit of RMB3,000.
-The deposit for LAC center will be refundable at the termination of service contract by March 31, 2012.
+The deposit for LAC center will be refundable at the termination of service contract.

-On June 21, 2011, the Group made interest-free financing deposits amounting to RMB23,608 (US\$3,751) to Changhai Hospital, for the CyberKnife Robotic Radiosurgery System.
+On June 21, 2011, the Group made interest-free financing deposits amounting to RMB23,608 (US\$3,789) to Changhai Hospital, for a CyberKnife robotic radiosurgery system.
 The deposit for the center is refundable in monthly installments for the following 15 years.

-On September 1, 2011, the Group made interest-free performance security deposits amounting to RMB9,500 (US\$1,509) to Hanzhong 3201 Hospital, for management services to be rendered.
+On September 1, 2011, the Group made interest-free performance security deposits amounting to RMB9,500 (US\$1,525) to Hanzhong 3201 Hospital, for management services to be rendered.
 The deposit is refundable in monthly installments starting from September 1, 2011 till May 31, 2020.
-At December 31, 2011 the outstanding balance was RMB8,052 (US\$1,279).
+As at December 31, 2012, the outstanding balance was RMB6,967 (US\$1,118).

-16. BANK BORROWINGS
+18. BANK BORROWINGS